LightSolverInternal/laser-mind-client/README.md

 If this setup fails, please contact LightSolver administrators for troubleshooting connection issues.

 ## Basic Usage
-LasrMind usage is prettry simple and fun, here are a few examples
+LaserMind usage is prettry simple and fun, here are a few examples

 ### Simple QUBO matrix
 In this basic example, we create a small matrix representing a QUBO problem